-Mr. Vishawanath L. Agarwal retires by rotation at the ensuing Annual General Meeting interms of Section 152 of the Companies Act 2013.
-The Act provided that IndependentDirectors are not subject to retirement by rotation.
+Mr. Ajay V. Agarwal retires by rotation at the ensuing Annual General Meeting in termsof Section 152 of the Companies Act 2013 and eligible for reappointment.

 Independent Directors Meeting:

-During the year under review a meeting of Independent Directors was held on 6thMarch 2017.
+During the year under review a meeting of independent Directors was held on 6thMarch 2018.

 Related Party Transactions: